HRR47-SDC-Burke/booking-proxy/README.md

 ## Usage

 A proxy server for Lairbnb, a vacation rental booking website.
 Once the server is running, directing the browser to http://localhost:3000/:id will render location data for the associated id.

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-- Node 6.13.0
+- Node v12.18.1
-- Express

 Please clone all repos listed under Related Projects and follow each ReadMe carefully before running the proxy server.

 ## Development